ytaki0801/fpLISP/README.md

 ## Current Language Specification

-It is mostly a subset of Scheme except built-in function naming convention and lack of global environment.
+It is mostly a subset of Scheme except built-in and pre-defined function naming convention and lack of global environment.
 The latter means that just one nested S-expression is supposed to be run.
 See each language dierctory for reference implementations.

 * S-expressions are accepted with parenthesis enclosing, space separating and dot notation for cdr of conscells in quoting lists and displaying values.
 * Special forms